Native-Planet/anchor/README.md

 ![](https://nyc3.digitaloceanspaces.com/startram/anchor.png)

-# NativePlanet Self-Hosted anchor
+# Native Planet self-hosted Anchor

-This is a self-hostable version of the NativePlanet anchor service.
+This is a self-hostable version of the NativePlanet anchor service, a single-tenant version of the subscription StarTram service.
+Anchor is meant to host a single [GroundSeg](https://nativeplanet.io/software) client, but there are no limits on the number of piers it can host.
 The installer script is meant to be run on Debian/Ubuntu, but it should work on other distros if you have Python 3 & Ansible installed.

+Credit for initial concept due to [odyslam](https://github.com/odyslam), implemented by Native Planet

 ### How to use